Justintime50/os-scripting/src/windows/README.md

 # Windows Scripts

-A collection of Windows scripts that can be used to automate deploying and administrating Windows devices.
+A collection of Windows scripts that can be used to automate deploying and administering Windows devices.

 <img src="https://raw.githubusercontent.com/justintime50/assets/main/src/os-scripting/windows.png" alt="Showcase">